leolanese/leolanese/README.md

   <i>
    I live and work in London UK.
 Over the last fifteen years, I made a solid industry experience in finance and e-commerce applications, specializing in Front-End using Angular and NextJS frameworks under Agile Development methodologies.
 I'm proficient in Functional Programming and Responsive Web Design practices.
 A keen interest in roles involving tech migration, KYC improvements and UX/UI enhancements across multiple devices.

-I've had the privilege to work, and live, in different countries and different cultures like Argentina, Spain, the UK and Germany where I not just learnt and made valuable contributions to great projects but made great colleges.
-I also had the honour to do presentations around the world as part of different Javascript Conferences
+Throughout my career, I have had the privilege to live and work in countries and cultures such as Argentina, Spain, the UK, and Germany where I have not only learned valuable lessons but also made great friends.
+Aside from this, I have had the pleasure of presenting at various Javascript conferences around the world.
   </i>
 </div>